Emergent BioSolutions: Leadership

 Kramer and El-Hibri testified before the United States House Select Oversight Subcommittee on the Coronavirus Crisis on May 19, 2021.
 Kramer acknowledged unsanitary conditions, including mold and peeling paint, at the Baltimore plant.
 He further initially testified that contamination of the Johnson & Johnson doses "was identified through our quality control procedures and checks and balances."
 But under questioning, he acknowledged that a Johnson & Johnson lab in the Netherlands, not Emergent, had discovered the contaminated doses.
 Executive compensation documents made public by the House subcommittee show that the company's board praised El-Hibri, who cashed in stock shares and options worth more than $42 million in 2020.

 In June 2023, Kramer announced his retirement, effective immediately and was replaced as CEO on an interim basis by Haywood Miller.

+In January 2026, New York Attorney General Letitia James sued Kramer under New York's Martin Act, alleging that he engaged in insider trading related to Emergent's COVID-19 vaccine manufacturing problems.
+The lawsuit alleged that Kramer established a stock-trading plan after learning of contamination problems affecting production of the Oxford–AstraZeneca COVID-19 vaccine, and subsequently received more than $10.1 million from stock sales before the manufacturing problems became public.
+Kramer denied wrongdoing.